-- The Government has committed to adapt the DST to the solution adopted by the EU as soon as it becomes available. - In the long-term, DSTs (including the Spanish DST) are to be abolished once global solutions allowing allocation of a portion of the profits (corresponding to the value derived from the data and user contributions) to the source country of those data and users are in place.
-The Draft's fourth and final provision sets forth the DST's abolition upon the implementation of a future Council Directive that establishes taxation rules for companies with a significant digital presence.
+- ▶ The Government has committed to adapt the DST to the solution adopted by the EU as soon as it becomes available. - ▶ The Bill's preamble states that the Spanish DST is conceived as a temporary transitional measure which will apply until the Spanish rules implementing the EU Directive which addresses the same matter enter info force.
+This being said, the Draft's fourth and final provision, which set forth the DST's abolition upon the implementation of a future Council Directive has been deleted.

-The Government's view is that the fact that the DST is focused on the services rendered, irrespective of the providers' features (among others, their economic capacity) implies that it should not be considered as a tax on income or wealth and, therefore, it falls outside the scope of the tax treaties entered into by Spain.
+The Government's view is that the fact that the DST is focused on the services rendered, irrespective of the providers' features (among others, their economic capacity), implies that it should not be considered as a tax on income or wealth and, therefore, falls outside the scope of the double tax treaties entered into by Spain.

-The above is the key reason by which the tax would be implemented as an indirect tax, in accordance with Article 1 of the Draft, as in the Commission's proposal.
+The above is the key reason why the tax would be implemented as an indirect tax, in accordance with Article 1 of the Bill, as in the European Commission's proposal.
 Additionally, the Government considers that the DST would be compatible with the Value Added Tax (VAT), harmonized throughout the EU.